 The amendments are effective for annual periods beginning on or after January 1, 2024.
 Early adoption is permitted, and disclosures should be made.

-The amendments are not expected to have a material impact on the Group's consolidated financial statements.
+The amendments are not expected to have a material impact on the Bank's financial statements.

 4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS IN APPLYING ACCOUNTING POLICIY